 What does the research show about the strengths of kinship/grandfamilies?

-Decades of research repeatedly confirm that children who cannot remain with their parents thrive when raised by relatives and close family friends.1 Children in foster care with relatives have safer and more stable childhoods than children in foster care with non-relatives, with a greater likelihood of a having a permanent home.
+Decades of research proves that children who cannot remain with their parents thrive when raised by relatives or close family friends.
+Children in foster care with relatives have safer and more stable childhoods than children in foster care with non-relatives, with a greater likelihood of having a permanent home.
 They experience fewer school changes, have better behavioral and mental health outcomes, and report that they “always felt loved.”
 They keep their connections to their siblings, their family and community, and their cultural identity.
-Moreover, children in foster care with relatives are less likely to re-enter the foster care system after returning to their birth parents.
-If returning to their parents is not possible, relatives tend to be willing to adopt or become permanent guardians.
-About 33% of all children adopted from foster care are adopted by relatives, and 11% of children who exit foster care exit into guardianships.2
+Moreover, children in foster care with relatives are

 We have friends who are retired who are always telling me about their next cruise to Hawaii.
 I tell them I go on cruises every day.
 I cruise to school, I cruise to the doctor’s office, I cruise to the skateboarding park.
 Joey is my ‘cruise to Hawaii’ and you know what, I wouldn’t trade my cruise for theirs.